- Do not park farther than 12 inches from the curb.

 What is the fine for parking in a designated accessible parking space without an accessible parking hang tag or license plate?

 Currently, drivers who have a valid accessible plate and/or placard may park in an accessible space or regular metered space for free.
 The fine for parking in a designated accessible space without a valid parking permit is $250.

 Why are there time limits to how long you can park?

-Parking time limits are downtown to ensure turnover for customers of businesses.
-If turnover does not exist, patrons looking for a parking space close to a specific business will be discouraged and go somewhere else.
+Parking time limits ensure turnover for customers of businesses.
+Without turnover, customers looking for a parking space close to a specific business would be discouraged and go somewhere else.